latex3/latex3/l3kernel/README.md

 Overview
 --------

-The files of the `l3kernel` bundle provide a low-level API for TeX programmers with special syntax conventions, completely separating it from document level syntax.
+The files of the `l3kernel` bundle provide an API for TeX programmers with defined syntax conventions, completely separating it from document level syntax.
 Hence, the commands provided are not intended for use at the document level nor for use in describing design layouts in document class files.

-This API provides the foundation on which the LaTeX3 kernel and other advanced extensions are built.
-Special care has been taken so that they can be used within a LaTeX2e context as regular packages.
+This API provides the foundation on which new additions to the LaTeX kernel and other advanced extensions are built.
+The programming layer is designed to be loaded as part of LaTeX2e format building or as a loaded package with plain TeX or other formats.

-While `l3kernel` is still experimental, the bundle is now regarded as broadly stable.
-The syntax conventions and functions provided are now ready for wider use.
-There may still be changes to some functions, but these will be minor when compared to the scope of `l3kernel`.
+The syntax and functionality provided by `l3kernel` is regarded by the LaTeX team as stable.
+There may still be changes to some functions, but these will be very minor when compared to the scope of `l3kernel`.
+In particular, no functions will be removed, although some may be deprecated.

 Programmers making use of `l3kernel` are *strongly* encouraged to subscribe to the LaTeX-L mailing list (see below): announcements concerning the deprecation